We Need A More Sustainable Food System. What That Means & How To Help

 Thus, a more sustainable food system also starts on the farm, which is exactly why healthy soil, synthetic-free crops, and empowered farmers are at the heart of Daily Harvest's every decision.
 Sustainable farming practices hold a lot of promise, not just for our individual health, but the planet's.
 Here are a few of them:

 Cover cropping: This natural process entails planting for the sake of covering the soil, versus harvesting.
 Cover crops have been proven to benefit soil health, increase crop yield, and control pests and diseases naturally.

-Organic pest control: Organic farming uses natural pesticides like animal byproducts or mined minerals instead of synthetic chemicals like glyphosate.
+Organic pest control: Organic farming uses natural pesticides4 like animal byproducts or mined minerals instead of synthetic chemicals like glyphosate.
 This doesn't just support the health of our soil, it means fewer chemicals making their way into our food, water, and bodies.
 Beneficial not just for us, but for the people who grow our food and surrounding communities.

 Choose sustainable foods.

 On the surface, there are many concerning facts about our modern food system.
 But the way we see it, this system is in an era of inspiring change.
 And it's only natural to ask, how can I help?
 At the most basic level, we can make a genuine difference by being mindful of the foods we choose: by eating our FNV, and supporting brands with sustainable practices in their DNA.
 And that choice can be as refreshing as a Daily Harvest Acai + Cherry Smoothie or as mouth-watering as a Kale + Sweet Potato Flatbread.
 We may have a long road ahead, but who said the journey can't be delicious?